happypixls/RandomnessInGames/README.md

-# StoryOfRandom
-Game dev summit 2022 - Sarajevo
+# Go random with random generation algoriths

-Game dev meetup 2022 - Jason Weimann
+Game dev guild 2023

 - This project is a quick demo of several random number generators algorithms that are commonly used in game dev.
 - Use this for good not for evil and keep those pixels happy  :)